-- "Little" Set the handling of files for programming as little endian. - "Big" Set the handling of files for programming as big endian.
+- "Little" Set the handling of files for programming as little endian. - Big Set the handling of files for programming as big endian.

-(3) Program File
+(3) Program Files/Program and User Key Files

-Set the path to a file to be programmed in the flash memory of the target device.

-Click on Browse... to select a file.
+Register a file to be programmed in the flash memory of the target device and a user key file.
+Drag and drop the file icon or click on Add/Remove Files... to select a file.